girikgarg8/Namaste-React-Frontend-Cohort/Session-6 Exploring the world/theory/README.md

     setCurrentState("true");
 }, [currentState])
 ```
-If we do not pass empty dependency array then the useEffect runs everytime when the UI is rendered.
+If we do not pass empty dependency array then the useEffect runs everytime when the component is rendered.

 ```
 useEffect(() => {})